cyril-pierro/chat_app_system/backend/services/notification/README.md

 # Notification Service

-This service is responsible sending messages and also serve as a connector to other services.
+This service is responsible sending messages and also serve as a connector to other services with the chat.

 ## It uses the following to start it up